serain/k8s-lab/README.md

 # Kubernetes Lab

-> Kubernetes from Scratch on Azure, with Terraform and Ansible
+> Self-managed Kubernetes from scratch on Azure, with Terraform and Ansible

 ## Acknowledgements